Print preview Close

 Bequests, Endowments and Funds

-Series consists of material related to raising funds for the Club, such as donation and legacy brochures, as well as documentation regarding the Townsend Bequest, and draft policy statements governing future bequests, endowments and funds.
+such as donation and legacy brochures, as well as documentation regarding the Townsend Bequest, and draft policy statements governing future bequests, endowments and funds.
 This series also includes a file on R. Owen Merriman, the founder and first president of the Hamilton Bird Protection Society.
-The file contains correspondence pertaining to the raising of funds to erect a memorial sculpture in honour of the founder.
-This file also contains photographs of the memorial sculpture.
+The file contains correspondence pertaining to the raising of funds to erect a memorial sculpture in honour of the founder, as well as a portrait of Merriman.
+This file also contains photographs and a postcard image of the memorial sculpture, which was created by Elizabeth Holbrook, and located in the Rock Gardens of the Royal Botanical Gardens.

 Property Records

 Series consists of records pertaining to the purchase of land by the Hamilton Naturalists’ Club for the use as a nature and wildlife sanctuary.
 The land became known as the Short Hills Wilderness Area.
-Records in this series also document the legal correspondence between the former land owner, a hydro electric company and pipeline company regarding the expropriation of a portion of land, as well as debris being left on the property causing damage to the farm land.
+Records in this series also document the legal correspondence between the former land owner, a hydro electric company and pipeline company regarding the expropriation of a portion of land, as well as debris being left on the property causing damage to the farmland.

 Junior Audubon Club

-Subserie consists of records of the Junior Audubon Club, which was a club for children interested in nature and wildlife preservation.
+Subseries consists of records of the Junior Audubon Club, which was a club for children interested in nature and wildlife preservation.
 The material includes a record book consisting of the lists of schools and teachers involved in the Club, meeting minutes and bird club statistical records.
 In 1986, this club partnered with the Royal Botanical Gardens to form the Hamilton Junior Naturalists’ Club to instill in children a life-long appreciation and respect for the environment and the natural world.
 This subserie also includes photographs from the Junior Club program Worm Watch that took place at the Royal Botanical Gardens Nature Centre in 2000.

 Environmental Conservation Projects